<

 Lots of Untitled

 Some of my works including elements originally designed to deter pigeons.
 In the space, these objects interact with visitors, affecting everyone, not just the birds.
-They can provoke or invite participation.
 Examples include The Hammer Show, organized with collective Studio Huette in 2021.
 In the performance I Show You Where the Hammer Hangs, I wrote the names of 80 artists of the group exhibition onto the gallery windows in Wedding, Berlin.
 The work functions as a gesture of visibility: my artwork becomes a tool granting presence to all participants.
 At the same time, it contains an ironic twist: the uncertainty of “where the hammer hangs” is made tangible through the playful placement of a brush on the wall.
 Another performance Untitled presented at Kunsttagen Basel last year 2025, which involved a nail game.
 A familiar activity is transferred into the unfamiliar context of a white gallery space.
 Visitors are invited to actively participate, hammering, shaping the soundscape, and socially transforming the space.